sigurdp/sumo-wrapper-python/README.md

 If no `access_token` is provided, an authentication code flow is triggered to retrieve a token.

 ## Methods
-`SumoThinClient` has one method for each HTTP-method that is used in the sumo-core API.
+`SumoClient` has one method for each HTTP-method that is used in the sumo-core API.
 See examples of how to use these methods below.

 All methods accepts a path argument.
 Path parameters can be interpolated into the path string.
 Example: